hpgbproductions/takazaki/info/drive.md

 Stop in the middle.

 When departing, there is a long flat section along the side of the mountain.
 Be ready to brake when the left-turn bridge appears, as its speed limit is only 50 km/h.
+You will know when it is approaching as there are some signal lights before it.

 Get through the high-speed tunnel that bypasses the steep mountain faces.
 After this long tunnel ends, the speed limit decreases to 55 km/h near the next tunnel, which has a tower at its entrance.
 Continue at 55 in this tunnel, and apply the brakes when you see the sign for the next station, as the speed limit quickly drops to 30 km/h.

-### Kanemori-Kouen
+### Yoshimori-Kouen

 Stop at the north side.
 There is a moderate upwards slope of 8‰.

 There is another 30 km/h corner when you depart from this station, then a steep descent of 25‰ to the next station under the sakura trees.

-### Kanemori
+### Yoshimori

 This station used to be a side entrance to the research facility area.